bgianfo/rundown/README.md

  - Add a more interesting real-world example.

- - Expand the docs before publishing the crate.

  - Add some benchmarks to see if there is any opportunity to optimize the implementation.

 Note: This crate is not created by, affiliated with, or supported by Microsoft.

 <!-- Markdown References -->
 [travis-ci]: https://travis-ci.org/bgianfo/rust-run-down